 - These websites often offer helpful tips, tools, and calculators

 - The best deals will be snapped up quickly

 - County public records searches can be tedious and recordings may be outdated

-Government agencies can include foreclosures for non-payment, but may also be related to property seizures for violations.
+Government agencies often include a list of homes that have gone into foreclosure for non-payment of the mortgage but may also be related to property seizures for violations.
 Primary sources of government foreclosures include Fannie Mae, Freddie Mac, and HUD’s interagency listings (including FHA, VA, IRS, etc.).